drewcrawford/objr/README.md

-# Drew's very fast objc library
+# Drew's very fast objc Rust bindings
-This library provides low-level bindings to ObjC, which is in practice the ABI for macOS.
+This library provides low-level Rust bindings for ObjC, which is in practice the ABI for macOS.
 You might compare this crate with [objc](https://crates.io/crates/objc), [fruity](https://docs.rs/fruity/0.2.0/fruity/), [objcrs](https://crates.io/crates/objrs) and many others.